Last Updated on 04/03/2022

-The replacement size was a size 11.5 (45 EU) as opposed to a size US 11, the fit was still a little snug but I was looking forward to breaking them in.
-The soles have a nice variety of tread with just the right amount of flexibility and ruggedness to tackle most terrain.
-As always the leather and craftsmanship that goes into a pair of Meindl Boots never fails to impress me, and this Toronto GTX Boot review is no different.
+The replacement size was a size 11.5 (45 EU) instead of a size US 11, the fit was still a little snug, but I was looking forward to breaking them in.
+The soles have various treads with just the right amount of flexibility and ruggedness to tackle most terrain.
+As always, the leather and craftsmanship that goes into a pair of Meindl boots never fail to impress me, and this Toronto GTX Boot review is no different.

 Comfort and Fit

-While I have already mentioned about the tight fit, it is worth noting that I do have very wide feet.
+While I have already mentioned the tight fit, it is worth noting that I do have very wide feet.
 But at the same time, one of the reasons I choose to buy and wear Meindl boots is because they have a reputation for being a wider fitting than other brands.
-In the past, I have never had a problem with the fitting of my other Meindl boots.
-Which is why I was somewhat surprised to find they were quite narrow in comparison to say the Burma’s, Vakuum’s, or Meran’s.
+I have never had a problem with the fitting of my different Meindl boots in the past.
+This is why I was somewhat surprised to find they were pretty narrow compared to, say, Burma’s, Vakuum’s, or Meran’s.
 I feel that this Meindl Toronto GTX boots review would benefit from an alternate point of view as these boots just did not fit me.
-I have no doubt in my mind that they would, however, be great for someone with narrow feet, or even normal feet for that matter!
+I do not doubt in my mind that they would, however, be great for someone with narrow feet, or even standard feet for that matter!

-If you feel you can give another side of the story to add to this Meindl Toronto GTX Boots Review, then please get in touch.
+Please get in touch if you can give me another side of the story to add to this Meindl Toronto GTX Boots Review.

-The waterproofing on the Toronto GTX Boots is very good, both thanks to the supple but tough full-grain nubuck leather, and the Gore-Tex Performance Comfort Lining.
+The Toronto GTX Boots’ waterproofing is excellent, thanks to the supple but tough full-grain nubuck leather and the Gore-Tex Performance Comfort Lining.
 The leather comes waxed but should be cared for regularly with the Meindl Boot Wax and Conditioner to maintain the highest levels of waterproofing.
-The entire boot is lined with Gore-Tex, including the tongue, which means as long as the water doesn’t go above the top of the boot, it ain’t getting in.
+The entire boot is lined with Gore-Tex, including the tongue, which means as long as the water doesn’t go above the top of the boot, it isn’t getting in.

-The breathability is as you might expect from a fully waterproof boot, not amazing, but no water tight boot ever is.
+As you might expect from a fully waterproof boot, the breathability is not exceptional, but no water-tight boot ever is.
 The Gore-Tex lining certainly helps with this, allowing moisture to escape but not get in.
-Any moisture and excess heat that the Gore-Tex lets out can then escape through evaporation.
+Any moisture and excess heat that the Gore-Tex lets out can escape through evaporation.
 The supple leather around the top of the boot has tiny air holes that allow any moisture and excess heat to escape the gap between the Gore-Tex and the leather.
-This ventilation is important, especially with waterproof protection like Gore-Tex, and makes the Meindl Toronto Boots great for 3 season walking.
+This ventilation is essential, especially with waterproof protection like Gore-Tex, making the Meindl Toronto Boots great for three seasons of walking.

 Grip and Soles

 The grip is decent for most standard trails, with a variety of tread which continues onto the side of the sole to increase your traction in mud and loose material.
-The lugs are deep enough but quite close together on the heel, I believe this is to help with shock impact when placing the heel down hard.
+The lugs are deep enough but quite close together on the heel; I believe this is to help with shock impact when placing the heel down hard.
 I must admit the heel feels very good on flat ground but less noticeable on descents.
-The problem with the close-knit lugs is that they clog up with clay and thick mud quite easily as well as losing a little too much depth in the toe.
+The problem with the close-knit lugs is that they clog up with clay and thick mud quite quickly and lose a little too much depth in the toe.

-I like that the grip goes in both directions for ascents and descents, which worked well on dry boulders but not so much on slippery rock.
-One thing I do like about the soles on the Meindl Toronto’s is that feel very light and nimble with good arch support.
+I like that the grip goes in both directions for ascents and descents, which worked well on dry boulders but not so much on the slippery rock.
+I do like the soles on the Meindl Toronto’s because they feel very light and nimble with good arch support.
 The whole boot looks very streamlined, including the sole, which makes me think it might make a good “mountain running boot” – if there is such a thing!

 Materials and Construction

-The three main materials that most people care about is the leather, the waterproof lining, and the soles.
-If you have read this Meindl Toronto Boots Review up to this point, then you already know that only the best materials are used.
+Most people care about the three primary materials are leather, waterproof lining, and soles.
+However, if you have read this Meindl Toronto Boots Review up to this point, then you already know that only the best materials are used.
 Waxed Aniline Nubuck Leather, Gore-Tex Performance Comfort Lining, and Vibram Rubber Profile Soles all work together to provide protection and comfort from all angles.

-The craftsmanship is solid all the way through and as always, due care and attention have been spent on the lacing system.
-There are just 2 upper lace hoops which give your ankles great support and make lacing up fast and easy.
-If you look at how the lace hoops pull the boot around your foot you will notice that there are little grooves indented into the leather.
+The craftsmanship is solid all the way through, and as always, due care and attention have been spent on the lacing system.
+There are just two upper lace hoops that give your ankles great support and make lacing up fast and easy.
+Looking at how the lace hoops pull the boot around your foot, you will notice minor grooves indented into the leather.
 The idea here is that over time, the leather will stretch and naturally adapt to your feet to give you a much more personal fit.